Self-Affine Scaling of Earth's Islands: Plain Language Summary

 \section{Plain Language Summary}

 Several geological features have been observed to behave similarly to fractals; the classical example is the coastline paradox.
 A fractional Brownian surface is a simple mathematical model for a random surface that possesses a fractal-like property called self-affinity.
 In this model, islands are represented by regions of positive height in the random surface, with the regions of negative height thought of as being filled in with water.
 We consider four statistical laws arising from the theory of fractional Brownian surfaces which describe the distribution of the areas of these ‘islands’ and their relationship with other measured quantities of interest: the volume, the perimeter, and the maximum height.
 To see how closely islands on Earth follow these statistical trends, we take geometric measurements of a large number of islands across the globe using satellite elevation data, and compare.
 For a true self-affine surface, the four statistical laws can be expressed in terms of one parameter describing how rough the surface is.
-For Earth’s islands, the estimated roughness parameter is different when looking at different geometric features of islands, as might be expected since erosion affects different geological features in different ways.
+For Earth’s islands, the estimated roughness parameter is different when looking at different geometric features of islands, potentially informing our understanding of how natural processes like coastal erosion affect different geological features in different ways.